Hsgngr/dcipher-nlp-challenge/REPORT.md

 # Update!
 Hi, Thanks for reading the report.
-Although the deadline has passed I wanted to try improving my model and implement new things.
+Although the deadline has passed I wanted to continue to try improving my model and implement new things.
 Therefore I wanted to create a release just before the deadline for the challenge.
 So if you would like to see that version of the repo, [here it is.](https://github.com/Hsgngr/dcipher-nlp-challenge/releases/tag/Deadline_version)

 Otherwise this is the updated and latest version of the report.